tokio-rs/website/content/tokio/tutorial/io.md

             loop {
                 match socket.read(&mut buf).await {
-                    // Return value of `Ok(0)` signifies that the remote has
+                    // Return value of `Ok(0)` signifies that the
-                    // closed
+                    // remote has closed
                     Ok(0) => return,
                     Ok(n) => {
                         // Copy the data back to socket if socket.write_all(&buf[..n]).await.is_err() {
                             // Unexpected socket error.
-There isn't much we can
+There isn't
-                            // do here so just stop processing. return;
+                            // much we can do here, so just stop
+                            // processing.
+                            return;
                         }
                     }
                     Err(_) => {
                         // Unexpected socket error.
-There isn't much we can do
+There isn't much
-                        // here so just stop processing.
+                        // we can do here so just stop processing. return;
-                        return;
                     }
                 }